 The National Football League with Nike and Todd Van Horne (current designer responsible for the NFL jerseys) could use anatomical and architectural visuals to make science using story for kids more engaging.

-Designers then fit the padding to the digital model and adjust it on request for more protection or mobility depending on the athlete and their needs form to function.
+Designers then fit the padding to the digital model and adjust it on request for more protection or mobility depending on the athlete and their needs.

-The designer then sends the design to the 3D printer to print, try on and adjust and you have something NFL ready made awesome via STEM.
+The design is then sent to the 3D printer to print, try on and adjust.

-About the Biomimicry: Biomimicry, from bios meaning life, and mimesis, meaning to imitate, is a discipline that studies and imitates nature’s best ideas to solve complex human problems.
+Biomimicry Biomimicry is a design discipline that studies and imitates nature’s best ideas to solve complex human problems.

-Biomimicry example (read article below, Flex Panel and Face Mask): For an animal that repeatedly slams its head into tree trunks at 16mph without cerebral trauma or concussions, the woodpeckers cranial anatomy provides a good example of biomimetic design. . .
+Biomimicry Example For an animal that repeatedly slams its head into tree trunks at 16mph without cerebral trauma or concussions, the woodpeckers cranial anatomy provides a good example of biomimetic design. . .
 To disperse impact like the Riddle SpeedFlex helmet, the woodpecker has a plate-like patch of spongy bone called the cancellous bone at front of its skull that decompresses or absorbed shock when hitting its head. www.asknature.org/strategy